colemanjackson/Getting-Started-with-the-IBM-Cloud-Container-Service/README.md

 # Disclaimer
 This lab is meant to be used with the IBM Containers Service Course.
-I wrote this with other IBMers while still employed with IBM, and I believe they have made a much better course from this work, which can be found [here.](https://github.com/IBM/container-service-getting-started-wt)
+I wrote this with other IBMers while still employed with IBM, and I  they have made a much better course from this work, which can be found [here.](https://github.com/IBM/container-service-getting-started-wt) Seriously.
+I've gone through it, its great.
+Click that link.

 All code at this location is provided as-is, and I will not be updating it further.
 Please use the wonderful link above and go learn   IBM Containers with the IBM Cloud!